Then I will give you shepherds after my own heart, who will lead you with knowledge and understanding. — Jeremiah 3:15

 If you think either template fits your life, stop your wandering.
 Come back to your God and King.

-Devotional drawn from the NIV Men’s Devotional Bible.
+Drawn from the NIV Men’s Devotional Bible.